nfprojects/nfengine/README.md

 Formatting
 ----------

 Keep the code format consistent.
-Run format.bat script to format the code automatically.
-ArtisticStyle needs to be installed in the system and "astyle" command must be visible in the shell.
+Run format.bat/format.sh script to format the code automatically.
+ArtisticStyle (minimum version 2.05) needs to be installed in the system and "astyle" command must be visible in the shell.

 ArtisticStyle can be downloaded [here](http://astyle.sourceforge.net/).